Love story, chronicle of Hurricane Katrina win U.S. book prizes

-NEW YORK, March 13 A love story that examines modern attitudes about race, a chronicle of the days after Hurricane Katrina and a biography of Anglo-Irish satirist Jonathan Swift won National Book Critics Circle awards on Thursday.
+NEW YORK A love story that examines modern attitudes about race, a chronicle of the days after Hurricane Katrina and a biography of Anglo-Irish satirist Jonathan Swift won National Book Critics Circle awards on Thursday.

 The prizes presented at the New School in New York City honor books published in the United States in the past year and are selected by the group's 24-member board of directors.